 About prenatal tests

-Below are some of the most common tests, but you may be offered other tests than the ones listed here.
-Guidelines for prenatal tests are not the same in every region.
+Below are some of the most common tests, but you may be offered other tests than the ones listed here as guidelines for testing can vary.

 Check with your physician to see which prenatal tests are right for you and when they should be done.